 - In Sword Art Online, players shatter into multicolored sparkles when they die.
 The same happens when items are destroyed, which a few clever players use to fake their deaths when combined with a teleport crystal.

-- Arthur Spiderwick makes a similar departure in The Spiderwick Chronicles, although it's dandelion-seed fluff that he's swept away as, and he's being carried off to a fairy realm rather than dying.
+- The Spiderwick Chronicles: Arthur Spiderwick makes a similar departure in the film version, although it's dandelion-seed fluff that he's swept away as, and he's being carried off to a fairy realm rather than dying.

-- Daemons in The Golden Compass movie disappear in a shower of sparks when the human they belong to is killed.
+- The Golden Compass: Daemons in the movie disappear in a shower of sparks when the human they belong to is killed.

 - At the end of Dragonheart, this happens to Draco's body.